 Login to your MyKinsta dashboard and click on “Manage” next to your WordPress site.

-Click into “Tools” and under HTTPS click on “Generate Free HTTPS Certificate.”
+Click on “Tools” and under Enable HTTPS click on “Add Let’s Encrypt Certificate.”

 And that’s it!
 It will take a few seconds or so to install and your site should be all secured.